mirna-ashour/ease-journal/README.md

-# flask-api
+# Flask API
-An example flask rest API server.
+An example Flask REST API server for a journaling application powered by OpenAI's GPT3.
+This API offers journaling insights and prompts based on the user's journal entries.

+## Getting Started
-To build production, type `make prod`.
+To build for production, type `make prod`.

-To create the env for a new developer, run `make dev_env`.
+To set up the development environment for a new developer, run `make dev_env`.

-# Existing Endpoints:
+## Endpoints
-HELLO_EP: A basic endpoint for testing server connectivity.
+- **/hello**: A basic endpoint for testing server connectivity.
+Returns a "hello world" response.

-Endpoints: Lists all available endpoints.
+- **/endpoints**: Lists all available endpoints in the system.

-MainMenu: Provides a main menu interface.
+- **/** or **/MainMenu**: Provides a main menu interface with various options:
+  - List user account information
+  - List user journal categories
+  - List all user journal entries
+  - List all users
+  - Exit

-Users: Retrieves a list of all users.
+- **/users**: Supports fetching a list of all users and adding a new user.
+- **/users/delete/<user_id>**: Deletes a user by their ID.

-AddCategory: Allows adding a new category.
+- **/categories**: Supports fetching a list of all journal categories and adding a new category.

-Journals: Retrieves all journal entries.
+- **/categories/<user_id>**: Retrieves categories for a specific user.
+- **/categories/delete/<category_id>**: Deletes a category by its ID.

-AddJournal: Allows adding a new journal entry.
+- **/journals**: Supports fetching a list of all journal entries and adding a new journal entry.
+- **/journals/delete/<timestamp>**: Deletes a journal entry by its timestamp.

+## About
+This Flask API serves as the backend for a journaling application.
+It leverages OpenAI's GPT-3 to provide journaling insights and prompts based on user journal entries.